The-OpenROAD-Project/alpha-release/README.md

 [inside container] cd /openroad/flow
 [inside container] make
 ```

+2. Run On Baremetal [from local build]

+Add steps

+3. Run [from a release build]

+Add steps

 See the flow [README](flow#running-the-flow) for details about the flow and how to run designs through the flow